 Compass Rose Society

-Saint Michael & All Angels Corona del Mar and, separately, several of its parishioners are members of The Anglican Communion Compass Rose Society.
+St. Michael and All Angels Corona del Mar and, separately, several of its parishioners are members of The Anglican Communion Compass Rose Society.

 The Society’s annual objective is to donate $400,000 to the Anglican Consultative Council.
 To achieve this, new members join the Society with an initial gift of $10,000 and subsequently donate $2,500 - $3,000 annually to sustain their membership.
 Some individuals, parishes, and dioceses form groups (called chapters) to raise the initial gift.
 The chapter collectively gives the annual gift as well.
 Also, Society members often donate to projects throughout the Communion that they favor.
 The Society accepts gifts of cash, stock or other securities.